uit-hdl/chatbot-for-mental-health/library/mental-health/sleep_hygiene.md

   concentration decreasing), then return to bed.
 Don’t confuse tiredness with sleepiness, they are different.
 Tiredness doesn’t lead to sleep, only sleepiness does.

-Encourage the user to reflect on these points, and think about each point in the context of their own life.
-Present 1 bullet point (*) at a time.